-Symptoms of COVID-19 include fever or chills, new loss of taste or smell, cough, sore throat, shortness of breath or difficulty breathing, fatigue or lethargic, muscle or body ache, dizziness, headache, nausea or vomiting, diarrhea, slurred speech, and/or seizures.
+Symptoms of COVID-19 include fever, loss of smell, coughing (typically dry), sore throat, shortness of breath or difficulty breathing, feeling weak or lethargic, chills, muscle pain, lightheadedness or dizziness, headache, vomiting or diarrhea, slurred speech, and/or seizures.
 Other unknown or rarer symptoms may also arise.
 It can take up to 14 days for symptoms to develop but on average patients have developed symptoms within 5-6 days.

-Two types of tests are available for COVID-19 – a molecular test to detect active infection and an antibody test that might tell you if you had a past infection.
+Two types of tests are available for COVID-19 – a molecular test for active infection and an antibody test that might tell you if you have had a past infection.

 The molecular test for active infection involves collecting swab specimens from your nose or throat.
-The antibody test involves collecting a sample of blood.
-Your specimens will be sent to labs like TargetDx for advanced testing.
+The antibody test involves collecting a sample of the blood.

 TargetDx Laboratory offers both molecular and antibody COVID-19 tests.

-For post-infection antibody test, TargetDx utilizes an immunoassay for in vitro qualitative detection of antibodies (IgM, IgG, and IgA combined) and a colloidal gold (IgM or IgG independent) to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2 in human serum and plasma.
-This test is intended as an aid in the determination of the immune reaction to SARS-CoV-2 virus.
-The test is FDA-approved for use under Emergency Use Authorization (EUA).
+For the antibody test (post-infection), TargetDx utilizes an enzyme linked immunoassay for an in-vitro qualitative detection of antibodies (IgM, IgG, and IgA combined) and a colloidal gold (IgM or IgG independent) to Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) in human serum and plasma.
+The test is intended to aid in the determination of the immune reaction to SARS-CoV-2.

 Lab test accuracy is measured in two ways—specificity and sensitivity.